erikandersson96/portfolio-project-two/README.md

 ---
 ## Unfixed Bugs

-* When the user plays `Erik game`, if the user taps/cklicks each color in his/her sequence to fast the user might get pass the current level and get one press for the next level.
-I noticed that this is the same in `Freshman Simon Game (the tutorial that I took inspiration from, read more in Credits)` so I will leave it as an `Unfixed bug`, but I will remember it for future projects as my JavaScript knowledge gets better.

 * When I first deployed `Erik game` I sent the link for the game to my friends so they could test it and then give me some input.
 What one of them experienced was that he wasn't able to reach my game in `Opera GX` browser (desktop).
 I have only tested my game in `Safari and chrome` (both desktop and mobile) with no issues so I don't know why this bug exist with some